Reflection mapping: Cube mapping

 Cube mapping and other polyhedron mappings address the severe distortion of sphere maps.
 If cube maps are made and filtered correctly, they have no visible seams, and can be used independent of the viewpoint of the often-virtual camera acquiring the map.
 Cube and other polyhedron maps have since superseded sphere maps in most computer graphics applications, with the exception of acquiring image-based lighting.
 Image-based lighting can be done with parallax-corrected cube maps.

 Generally, cube mapping uses the same skybox that is used in outdoor renderings.
 Cube-mapped reflection is done by determining the vector that the object is being viewed at.
 This camera ray is reflected about the surface normal of where the camera vector intersects the object.
 This results in the reflected ray which is then passed to the cube map to get the texel which provides the radiance value used in the lighting calculation.
 This creates the effect that the object is reflective.

 HEALPix mapping

 HEALPix environment mapping is similar to the other polyhedron mappings, but can be hierarchical, thus providing a unified framework for generating polyhedra that better approximate the sphere.
 This allows lower distortion at the cost of increased computation.

 History

-Precursor work in texture mapping had been established by Edwin Catmull, with refinements for curved surfaces by James Blinn, in 1974.
-Blinn went on to further refine his work, developing environment mapping by 1976.
+In 1974, Edwin Catmull created an algorithm for "rendering images of bivariate surface patches" which worked directly with their mathematical definition.
+Further refinements were researched and documented by Bui-Tuong Phong in 1975, and later James Blinn and Martin Newell, who developed environment mapping in 1976; these developments which refined Catmull's original algorithms led them to conclude that "these generalizations result in improved techniques for generating patterns and texture".

-Gene Miller experimented with spherical environment mapping in 1982 at MAGI Synthavision.
+Gene Miller experimented with spherical environment mapping in 1982 at MAGI.

 Wolfgang Heidrich introduced Paraboloid Mapping in 1998.

 Emil Praun introduced Octahedron Mapping in 2003.

 Mauro Steigleder introduced Pyramid Mapping in 2005.

 Tien-Tsin Wong, et al. introduced the existing HEALPix mapping for rendering in 2006.